fprime-community/fprime-workshop-led-blinker/docs/project-setup.md

 To do this you should follow the following steps from the [F´ installation guide](https://nasa.github.io/fprime/INSTALL.html):

 1. Ensure you meet the [F´ System Requirements](https://nasa.github.io/fprime/INSTALL.html#requirements)
-2. [Bootstrap your F´ project](https://nasa.github.io/fprime/INSTALL.html#creating-a-new-f-project) with the name `MathProject`
+2. [Bootstrap your F´ project](https://nasa.github.io/fprime/INSTALL.html#creating-a-new-f-project) with the name `led-blinker`

-Bootstrapping your F´ project created a folder called `MathProject` (or any name you chose) containing the standard F´ project structure as well as the virtual environment up containing the tools to work with F´.
+Bootstrapping your F´ project created a folder called `led-blinker` (or any name you chose) containing the standard F´ project structure as well as the virtual environment up containing the tools to work with F´.

 Next, generate a build cache using the following commands: